-Hitting the road this summer for some R&R?
+Thinking about hitting the road for some R&R?
 If so, we’ve got some good news for you: your homeowners insurance policy may continue to protect you while you’re on the road.

 Similarly, if you’re renting a beach house with your family and cause damage there, your personal liability coverage may offer protection.
 Keep in mind, though, that every policy is a little different.
 If you’re curious about the limits of your policy, read the fine print or talk to your agent.

-Like personal liability coverage, this portion of your homeowners insurance may follow you as you travel.
+Like personal liability coverage, this portion of your homeowners' insurance may follow you as you travel.
 Your policy may outline coverage for “injuries sustained by a third party either on or off the insured’s premises,” which means that those injuries could be at your house or somewhere else.

 Again, the details depend on the language in your policy.
 Check to see whether you’re protected on the road.

-More good news: the portion of your homeowners insurance that protects your stuff (personal property coverage) often applies whether you’re at home or on vacation.
+More good news: the portion of your homeowners' insurance that protects your stuff (personal property coverage) often applies whether you’re at home or on vacation.
 In other words, if a thief runs off with your luggage while you’re sleeping one night (which we sincerely hope doesn’t happen), your home insurance may be able to replace the clothes, shoes, and other ordinary possessions that were inside.

-Fill the Gaps with Travel Insurance
+Fill the gaps with travel insurance

 While homeowners insurance can offer you some protection while you’re on vacation, it won’t protect your investment in the vacation itself or compensate you when certain things that might go wrong.
-For example, the medical expenses portion of your homeowners policy will NOT pay out if you or another member of your family gets sick or injured on vacation.
+For example, the medical expenses portion of your homeowners' policy will NOT pay out if you or another member of your family gets sick or injured on vacation.

 For that kind of protection, you may want to consider travel insurance, which can offer:

-- Medical and dental expense coverage.
+Medical and dental expense coverage.
 Some travel insurance policies include coverage for emergency medical treatments you need while on vacation.

-- Partial reimbursement for shortened trips.
+Partial reimbursement for shortened trips.
 If bad weather forces you to head home early, travel insurance may offer compensation for the part of the vacation you were forced to miss.

-- Baggage protection.
+Baggage protection.
 Damaged, lost, or stolen luggage can ruin an otherwise successful trip – but with travel insurance, you can at least receive money to replace whatever you need to.

-- 24-hour assistance.
+24-hour assistance.
 Some policies even offer a hotline you can call for guidance if something goes wrong.
 This can be handy if you have spotty internet, don’t speak the local language, or need to know which medical facility has the best reputation.

 Vacations are all about taking time away from the worries of ordinary life.
 Homeowners insurance can help keep you and your stuff safe while you travel (but if you want greater protection on the road, don’t forget about travel insurance).
 And, if your regular vacation spot turns into a second home, be sure to expand your protection with the appropriate insurance policy.